 The Chinese tech boom is far from being confined to its megacities.
 Hangzhou is going to be China’s first cashless city.
 Yinchuan is pioneering the smart city.
 And every day, 12,000 start-ups are founded in China.
 So if you’re scouting for new trends, China is the place to be.

-Swisscom is opening an outpost in Shanghai in 2018.
+Swisscom opened an outpost in Shanghai in 2018.
 For over a year now Yanqing Wyrsch has been flying regularly to China to supervise development personally.
 She visits start-ups, maintains contacts with local authorities and accompanies and assists visitors from Switzerland on their business trips to China.
 She acts as a cultural go-between and deciphers what is said by reading between the lines of typical Chinese messages.

 With its 1.3 billion consumers China is perfect ground for observation and trying our new ideas.
 We can learn a lot here: like how digitisation affects consumers or how their behaviour changes as a result.
 Of course we also hope to gain many insights for our own innovative services which we can offer our customers in the future.